Lisa Cain at AVAM

 Nil Darpan: How a Mistakenly Published Play Helped Force Labour Reforms in British India

-Democratic Communiqué peer-reviewed journal, featured critical commentary:
+Democratic Communiqué peer-reviewed US journal, featured critical commentary:

 Calcutta 1908: Apocalypse Now